marxin/texi2rst-generated/sphinx/cpp/macros/predefined-macros.rst

   standard header given numerical limits work correctly.
 You should not use these macros directly; instead, include the appropriate headers.
-  Some of these macros may not be defined on particular systems if GCC does not provide a stdint.h header on those systems.
+  Some of these macros may not be defined on particular systems if GCC does not provide a :samp:`stdint.h` header on those systems.

 ``__INT8_C`` ``__INT16_C`` ``__INT32_C`` ``__INT64_C`` ``__UINT8_C`` ``__UINT16_C`` ``__UINT32_C`` ``__UINT64_C`` ``__INTMAX_C`` ``__UINTMAX_C``
-  Defined to implementations of the standard stdint.h macros with the same names without the leading ``__``.
+  Defined to implementations of the standard :samp:`stdint.h` macros with the same names without the leading ``__``.
 They exist the make the implementation of that header work correctly.
 You should not use these macros directly; instead, include the appropriate headers.
-Some of these macros may not be defined on particular systems if GCC does not provide a stdint.h header on those systems.
+Some of these macros may not be defined on particular systems if GCC does not provide a :samp:`stdint.h` header on those systems.

 ``__SCHAR_WIDTH__`` ``__SHRT_WIDTH__`` ``__INT_WIDTH__`` ``__LONG_WIDTH__`` ``__LONG_LONG_WIDTH__`` ``__PTRDIFF_WIDTH__`` ``__SIG_ATOMIC_WIDTH__`` ``__SIZE_WIDTH__`` ``__WCHAR_WIDTH__`` ``__WINT_WIDTH__`` ``__INT_LEAST8_WIDTH__`` ``__INT_LEAST16_WIDTH__`` ``__INT_LEAST32_WIDTH__`` ``__INT_LEAST64_WIDTH__`` ``__INT_FAST8_WIDTH__`` ``__INT_FAST16_WIDTH__`` ``__INT_FAST32_WIDTH__`` ``__INT_FAST64_WIDTH__`` ``__INTPTR_WIDTH__`` ``__INTMAX_WIDTH__``
   Defined to the bit widths of the corresponding types.
-They exist to make the implementations of limits.h and stdint.h behave correctly.
+They exist to make the implementations of :samp:`limits.h` and :samp:`stdint.h` behave correctly.
 You should not use these macros directly; instead, include the appropriate headers.
-Some of these macros may not be defined on particular systems if GCC does not provide a stdint.h header on those systems.
+Some of these macros may not be defined on particular systems if GCC does not provide a :samp:`stdint.h` header on those systems.

 ``__SIZEOF_INT__`` ``__SIZEOF_LONG__`` ``__SIZEOF_LONG_LONG__`` ``__SIZEOF_SHORT__`` ``__SIZEOF_POINTER__`` ``__SIZEOF_FLOAT__`` ``__SIZEOF_DOUBLE__`` ``__SIZEOF_LONG_DOUBLE__`` ``__SIZEOF_SIZE_T__`` ``__SIZEOF_WCHAR_T__`` ``__SIZEOF_WINT_T__`` ``__SIZEOF_PTRDIFF_T__``